Skip to main content

 What has being an Award Finalist meant to you and your business?

-Questions answered by Kia Stanford, Founder of Kia Designs.
+Questions answered by Sarah Barclay, Founder of Barclay Interiors.

 We hope you feel inspired by this week's design!

-If you missed the last instalment of Project of the Week, featuring a punk rock inspired workspace design by Anomaly, click here to read it.
+If you missed the last instalment of Project of the Week, featuring a combination of modernsim and organic shapes in this show flat design by Angel O'Donnell, click here to read it.

 Join SBID